carolynvs/carolynvanslyck.com/content/projects/_index.md

         <p>
           The goal is to prevent unnecessary merge commits, e.g. "Merge branch 'master' of mygitserver:owner/repo", from polluting a repository.
 I developed this because I personally prefer to pull using --rebase and wanted to enforce this policy on my Stash repositories.
         </p>
-        <center><a href="https://marketplace.atlassian.com/plugins/com.carolynvs.reject-merge-commit-hook">Download the latest version from Atlassian Marketplace</a></center>
+        <center><a href="https://marketplace.atlassian.com/plugins/com.carolynvs.reject-merge-commit-hook">Download an archived version from Atlassian Marketplace</a></center>
     </div>
 </div>